Field dynamics inference for local and causal interactions: Application

 \subsection{Space-time evolution}

 In our second example, shown in figure \ref{fig:2dmocksignal}, we aim to reconstruct the dynamics as well as the excitations in a spatio-temporal (1+1 dimensional) setting from incomplete and noisy observations.
 We aim to infer the dynamical field $f$, the propagation speed $c$, and the excitations $\xi$ from noisy and incomplete measurements $d$ of the field $s$ alone.
+The hyper-parameters of the prior for $f$ (see Eq.\ \eqref{eq:gausssmoothn}) are set to $(\sigma, \gamma) = (1.8, 0.5)$.
 The dynamical system used for the generation of synthetic data is a product of a damped harmonic oscillator and an advection-diffusion generating term.
 This reads

 Furthermore, the excitations are Gaussian distributed with zero mean and unit covariance from which a single realization was drawn and convolved with the synthetic Green's function corresponding to $\mathcal{L}$.
 The signal $s$, the data $d$ and the reconstruction of $s$ are shown in figure \ref{fig:2dmocksignal} for a case with $(c,m,\alpha,\beta,\tilde{m},\gamma,\tilde{\beta})=(0.4,0.16,-0.19,-0.05,0.1,0.5,0.2)$.
-We generate the data according to eq.\ \ref{eq:datamodel} with a linear measurement response which partially ($\approx 25 \%$) masks the observed region, and Gaussian distributed noise with $\sigma_n = 10$.
+We generate the data according to eq.\ \ref{eq:datamodel} with a linear measurement response, which partially ($\approx 25 \%$) masks the observed region, and Gaussian distributed noise with $\sigma_n = 10$.
 The space-time is discretized via a regular grid with $256 \times 200$ pixels, respectively.